 The restaurant is in a large airy room with imaginative decor, food, music.
 And it wasn’t too loud.
 Here’s a good list of other restaurants in the city center for your other nights.

-A great place for late night cocktails is the rather glamorous Krypt, right near the Sigmund Freud Museum.
-Krypt is a hipster bar where architecture and art provide the setting.
+A great place for late night (or pre dinner) cocktails is the rather glamorous Krypt, right near the Sigmund Freud Museum.
+It’s a hipster bar where architecture and art provide the setting.
 You’ll be swathed in exposed brick in an underground 18th century building.

 Day 2: Palace Day

 AM: Tour Schönbrunn Palace

-In the morning on day 2 of your 3 day Vienna itinerary, get started early.
-Start by visiting Schönbrunn Palace, Vienna’s #1 attraction, a UNESCO-listed site since 1996, and the height of elegance.
+In the morning on day 2 of your 3 day Vienna itinerary, get started bright and early.
+Begin by visiting Schönbrunn Palace.
+It’s Vienna’s #1 attraction, a UNESCO-listed site since 1996, and the height of elegance.

 The swishy Renaissance palace was the summer home of the Hapsburg dynasty, the family that ruled the Austro-Hungarian empire for nearly 650 years.